 |Commission fee for buying/selling/ transferring leasehold/receiving leasehold||3.00% of the value of buying/selling/transferring leasehold/ receiving leasehold|

 REIT Manager fees in 2021 - 2022 were THB 395.47 million and THB 418.31 million, respectively.

 |1.||0.060% per annum of total asset value for a portion not exceed 15,000 million Baht|

 |2.||0.045% per annum of total asset value for a portion that exceed 15,000 million up to Baht 30,000 million Baht|

 |3.||0.030% per annum of total asset value for a portion that exceed 30,000 million Baht|

-As the REIT Manager, Frasers Property Industrial REIT Management (Thailand) Co., Ltd. appointed KPMG Phoomchai Audit Ltd. as FTREIT’ s auditor of 2019 according to minutes resolution of Board of Directors No.1/2019 on 20 November 2018, which informed in the Annual General Unitholder Meeting 2019 on 28 January 2019.
+As the REIT Manager, Frasers Property Industrial REIT Management (Thailand) Co., Ltd. appointed KPMG Phoomchai Audit Ltd. as FTREIT’ s auditor for 2022 according to minutes resolution of Board of Directors Meeting No. 2/2022 on 5 November 2021, which was announced in the Annual General Unitholders Meeting 2022 on 27 January 2022.